Highland United Methodist Church

-The Huron Valley Council for the Arts (formerly Highland United Methodist Church) is a historic Victorian Gothic building at 205 West Livingston Road in Highland, Michigan.
+The Huron Valley Council for the Arts (formerly Highland United Methodist Church) is a historic Victorian Gothic building at 205 West Livingston Road in Highland, Michigan, United States.
 It was designated a Michigan State Historic Site and added to the National Register of Historic Places in 1980.
 Highland Township purchased this building in 1981 and is now home to the Huron Valley Council for the Arts.